ceat-ceat/onimaiexecutor/README.md

 # onimaiexecutor

-coregui executor for script builders
+coregui executor for script builders, with some text spoofing to prevent leaks by screenshot

 ![image](https://user-images.githubusercontent.com/67209229/228671547-de0b5700-6c6e-48cf-aaaf-60e86a97a830.png)